 You might feel like you’re on CSI with this process, and as Roger Green from TLC Lab Supply noted, there is a definite “learning curve” that goes with performing thin layer chromatography.
 In fact, his company offers classes in three states to learn the procedure from a qualified professional.

 Many variables, such as dryness of the sample and precise measurements, must be accounted for.
-After a few attempts with inconsistent results, I was able to perform tests with both kits that matched, within one percentage point, the numbers obtained by PharmLabs.
+After a few attempts with inconsistent results, we were able to perform tests with both kits that matched, within one percentage point, the numbers obtained by PharmLabs.

 The TLC Lab Supply CTK Test Kit #1 is available for $160 and will test up to 25 samples.
 The Cannalyse 20/25 will also test up to 25 samples and costs about $150.

-I only tested flower for my experiment, but all the products I tried can also be used for concentrates.
+We only tested flower for our experiment, but all the products we tried can also be used for concentrates.
 The TLC options are appropriate for edibles, as well.
 CB Scientific offers a separate test for edibles at $40 for three tests.

-After running the tests and comparing the experiments, I concluded that, with a little practice, home testing for cannabinoids can be done with a fair degree of accuracy.
+After running the tests and comparing the experiments, we concluded that, with a little practice, home testing for cannabinoids can be done with a fair degree of accuracy.

 However, potency testing is only one service offered by professional laboratories.
 Contamination from pesticides, molds, bacteria and other foreign substances can be a serious concern.
 Patients with sensitivities or compromised immune systems might consider insisting on products that have passed contaminant tests as well.